ChameleonCloud/docs/source/technical/cli/authentication.rst

 ----------------------------------

-You can also generate *application credentials*, which act as dedicated one-off passwords that are authorized with the same permissions as your user account, within a single project.
+You can also generate *application credentials*, which act as dedicated one-off passwords that are authorized with a scoped set of your user account's permissions, within a single project.
 If you work on multiple projects simultaneously, you will need to generate one application credential for each project.

 To create an application credential, navigate to the "Identity" dashboard in the :ref:`gui`, and go to the "Application Credentials" panel.
 Create a new